konfko/konfko/README.md

 * optionally can also convert to any type supported by jackson-module-kotlin, including custom data classes
 * extensible: each list above can be extended without any changes to konfko code and often even to the client application.
 Added features should play nicely with both core and other added features
 * Wherever possible, tries to preserve original order of settings.
-* Can load from several sources. where additional sources only provides settings missing in the previous sources
+* Can load from several sources, where additional sources only provides settings missing in the previous sources
     * can be used to define default or override sources
     * a source can be defined optional, or be transformed immediately after load (before merging with other sources)
 * Supports a nested structure of settings